Johnny Depp Movies: See Jack Sparrow And Nine New Depp Films In 2017 – 2018

 Johnny Depp’s roles in The Invisible Man and The Libertine have recently been announced as well.
 Both are slated to premiere in 2018, but the details of these Johnny Depp movies are still being ironed out.

 Johnny Depp played a small supporting role in London Fields, a movie that stars his now ex-wife, Amber Heard, and Billy Bob Thornton.
-The movie has been completed, since 2015, but there is no word on the release date due to several impending lawsuits according to Spy.
+The movie has been completed since 2015, but there is no word on the release date due to several impending lawsuits, according to Spy.

 RELATED REPORTS FROM THE INQUISITR